MEKSAAA/MEKSAAA.github.io/_pages/about.md

 - **Computer Vision**: Projects including gesture recognition and depth completion.
 - **Software Engineering**: Building efficient, user-friendly systems.

-# 🔥 News
-- *2024.11*: 🏆 Received the **First-Prize Scholarship for Outstanding Students** at Tongji University, awarded to the top 5% of students.
-- *2024.10*: 🎉 Attended **NVIDIA's *Introduction to NVIDIA DPU Programming*** course and was incredibly lucky to win a limited-edition book signed by **Jensen Huang**! 📖✨

 # 🏆 Honors and Awards
 - *2023 / 2024*, 🥇 First-Prize Scholarship for Outstanding Students, Tongji University (Top 5%)